 The dentist would determine your candidacy for composite bonding after careful diagnosis.
 Your teeth would be cleaned thoroughly and prepared by etching the surface using a suitable solution.
 The resin used for bonding will be matched with the exact color of the enamel prior to the procedure.
 Next, a layer of resin will be applied to the tooth and shaped accordingly.
 It will be hardened using a curing light.
 The process will be repeated, where multiple layers of resin will be applied on the tooth and hardened until the contour of the tooth is restored.

-Call us at 630-897-1300 or schedule an online appointment to discuss composite bonding with our highly experienced team.
+Call Dentist in Aurora IL at 630-897-1300 or schedule an online appointment to discuss composite bonding with our highly experienced team.